A measurement revolution

 690% improvement in throughput

-Valve seat and guide measurement is one of the toughest measurement tasks in an automotive cylinder block.
+Valve seat and guide measurement is one of the toughest measurement tasks in an automotive cylinder head.
 Using a helical scan, the REVO head gathers thousands of data points from which the height, diameter, seat width and form can be determined.

 - 12 valve seats